The Race to End All Races

 The track, the Circuit de la Sarthe, is part race track and part public roads.
 That means, part of the track is well maintained, while the public roads may not adhere to the same strict maintenance, testing chassis rigidity and suspension reliability.
 Also, the famous Mulsanne Straight is a lengthy one pushing manufacturers and builders to place more emphasis on aerodynamics to keep the car planted.
 On this page you’ll find the history of the race, the GT40’s competitors in the ‘66 Le Mans, explanation of the highly debated finish and a turn-by-turn look at the Circuit de la Sarthe.

-The race has occurred annually since 1923 making it the oldest, still active race of its kind.
+it the oldest, still active race

 History of the Track